reyscode/webG/README.md

-# webG: Graph Visualization of web
+# webG: Graph Visualization of Web

 Web pages are graphs and they should be treated as graphs.